IBM/janusgraph-operator/articles/level-1-janusgraph.md

 In order to to make sure the operator runs successfully when scaling Janusgraph up or down, can be done using two ways:

-* Applying the udpated Custom Resource (CR)
+* Applying the udpated Custom Resource (CR) - The size speficied specified in CR will be updated in the cluster.
-* From the OpenShift console
+* From the OpenShift console - The size defined in the CR is maintained even though its increased or decreased.

 #### Applying the updated Custom Resource (CR)